- What are uPVC windows?

-One of the main benefits of replacing your windows, is energy efficiency and saving money on utility bills.
-Florida is the Sunshine State after all, and just because your home was built with inefficient single pane aluminum windows, or the jalousie windows of yesterday, doesn’t mean you have to be stuck with grossly inefficient products.
+One of the main benefits of replacing your windows is energy efficiency and saving money on utility bills.
+Just because your home was built with inefficient single pane aluminum windows, or the jalousie windows of yesterday, doesn’t mean you have to be stuck with grossly inefficient products.

-Advances in window technology such as materials and construction keep Florida homes cooler and utility bills lower.
+Advances in window technology such as materials and construction keep southern homes cooler and utility bills lower.
 Below are the elements that result in energy performance for a window or door.

 What are uPVC windows?

 uPVC, or unplasticized polyvinyl chloride, is a strong and rigid vinyl made without plasticizers.
 Unlike PVC, common to plumbing and pipes, uPVC does not flex, is durable and functions well in a wide range of temperatures and operating pressures.
 Incredibly stiff, uPVC can stand up to outdoor environments and a variety of chemicals without corrosion, pitting or oxidation.
 Because of these qualities, uPVC is ideal for window frames and sashes.

 What is the advantage of a vinyl or a uPVC window in the Southeast?